 Announcing a new Head of School…

 In early 2010, after seventeen successful years running the school, Polly Donald announced her retirement.
 The school conducted an extensive national search and appointed Steve de Beer as Head of School in October 2010.
 Steve officially took the reins during the summer of 2011.
-In the fall of 2011, we installed a huge solar array on the roof of the elementary building which generates over 90% of electricity for our elementary program.
+That fall, we installed a huge solar array on the roof of the elementary building which generates over 90% of electricity for our elementary program.
+Many changes and enhancements took place at Friends School during Steve’s tenure.
+He chronicled his time at Friends through his weekly blog, “Among Friends”.

 Middle School Opens…